 Make your own words better

 While BFI supports kids and teens in their writing endeavors, Hugo House is open to everyone.
 Named after Richard Hugo, a working-class poet from Seattle who rose to national and international fame, the institution describes itself as “a place to read words, hear words, and make your own words better”.
 They host events, offer writing classes for all ages and genres, provide residencies, and give out scholarships.
-Amongst these are the Made at Hugo House fellowships awarded to four to six writers in the Seattle area per year to work on their projects with the help of free classes, regular meetings with their fellows, advice by the writers-in-residence, and reading opportunities.
+Amongst these are the Made at Hugo House fellowships.
+Every year, they are awarded to four to six writers in the Seattle area so they can advance their projects with the help of free classes, regular meetings with their fellows, advice by Hugo House’s writers-in-residence, and opportunities to read publicly.

 One of these opportunities is the Mid-Year Reading on May 26, 2017.
 The six fellows for 2016/17 are writers of poetry, prose or cross-genre experiments, male, female, and trans people, Seattle natives and newcomers, some already with a long list of awards and credentials, others just starting out.
-While each of them writes in a distinct voice, all writers seem to draw inspiration from their personal backgrounds, which lets the age-old writing advice to “write about what you know” ring true: There are factual and fictionalized memoirs, and writing with a strong sense of place or marked absence thereof.
+While each of them writes in a distinct voice, all writers draw inspiration from their personal backgrounds, which lets the age-old writing advice to “write about what you know” ring true.

 What’s in a place?

-Addressing this with writers Beryl Clark and Gabrielle Bates, both confirm my notion for their own writing.
+Addressing this with writers Beryl Clark and Gabrielle Bates, both confirm my notion.
 Beryl Clark’s fictionalized, cross-genre piece Dust Mounthead is based on her own life, and she says that writing it helped her to reassess and better understand her childhood and teenage years.
 While landscape doesn’t play an important role in her writing, she affirms that the various landscapes she has inhabited throughout her life shaped her perception of place.

 In Gabrielle Bates’ work, which experiments with various genres and crosses the boundary between the textual and the visual, personal influences are harder to detect, but she, too, states drawing inspiration from her upbringing in Alabama both for her imagery and the topics she addresses.
-Both responses imply that a place is more than what meets the eye, a complex intertwining of landscape, culture, and emotion.
+A place is more than what meets the eye, a complex intertwining of landscape, culture, and emotion.

 Even in a week in which not many events were happening, I was able to experience a wide variety of literature-related people and places in Seattle.
 Although rising living costs and gentrification threaten the accessibility of literary life in the city, the institutions portrayed do their best to keep up with the changes and offer their services to people of all backgrounds.